AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ###Set Points
-- *OFF*:This setpoint is used to turns all outputs off.
+- *OFF*: This setpoint is used to turns all outputs off.
 - *ON*: This setpoint turns on the peristaltic pump on.
 - *PumpOutput*: This setpoint is used to turn on the peristaltic pump at the correct number of RPMs to achieve the desired flow rate, given the Tubing ID.